 * Subject to availability.

 - Cruise in partnership with Relais & Châteaux.
-The Relais & Châteaux chef on board will prepare two gala dinners and offer two original signature dishes, as well as a cooking demonstration and a cookery class.
+On board, the Michelin-chef Relais & Châteaux Mathieu Guibert will prepare two gala dinners and offer two original signature dishes, as well as a cooking demonstration and a cookery class, to make you discover the flavours of the destination.
 Depending on the possibilities, a market visit with the chef will also be organised.

 - Discovering the most beautiful coastlines of Western France around Brittany.

 - Sailing around the Ponant Islands, the symbol of our company.